asgerb/vite-code-removal/README.md

 }
 ```

-The build file makes an early return (perhaps it infers it?) which results in the element not working.
+The build file removes some constants and inserts an early return which results in the element not working.

 ## Vite config